Anti-communism: North America

-Chile

-The Chilean Committee for Cultural Freedom, a branch of the Congress for Cultural Freedom, actively opposed the Chilean Society of Writers on the basis that it harbored pro-soviet, pro-communist sentiment.
-The Chilean Committee for Cultural Freedom put its members in many different media organs and social institutions in Chile to advocate against communism.
-Carlos Baráibar, the leader of the Chilean Committee for Cultural Freedom, frequently criticized famous communist writer and President of the Chilean Society of Writers, Pablo Neruda.
-In 1947, Chilean President Gabriel González Videla undertook state action to distance Chile from communism.
-Internationally, Chile became hostile to communist countries.
-Domestically, the Communist Party was outlawed and communist labor organizations were dismantled, which forced many communists, such as Pablo Neruda, to flee Chile.
-In 1959, the Chilean Committee for Cultural Freedom was successful in the Chilean Society of Writers board elections, replacing Neruda and his group of communist sympathizers with Alejandro Magnet, a supporter of the centrist, Christian Democrat party.

-Augusto Pinochet was a prominent figure who executed and silenced various political critics, of which included many communists, possibly by dropping them into the ocean or into the Andes Mountains from helicopters.

 United States

 1920s and 1930s

 The first major manifestation of anti-communism in the United States occurred in 1919 and 1920 during the First Red Scare, led by Attorney General Alexander Mitchell Palmer.
 During the Red Scare, the Lusk Committee investigated those suspected of sedition and many laws were passed in the United States that sanctioned the firings of Communists.
 The Hatch Act of 1939, which was sponsored by Carl Hatch of New Mexico, attempted to drive communism out of public work places.
 The Hatch Act outlawed the hiring of federal workers who advocated the "overthrow of our Constitutional form of government".
 This phrase was specifically directed at the Communist Party USA.
 Later in the spring of 1941, another anti-communist law was passed, Public Law 135, which sanctioned the investigation of any federal worker suspected of being Communist and the firing of any Communist worker.

 Catholics often took the lead in fighting against communism in America.
 Pat Scanlan (1894–1983) was the managing editor (1917–1968) of the Brooklyn Tablet, the official paper of the Brooklyn diocese.
 He was a leader in the fight against the Ku Klux Klan and supported the National Legion of Decency efforts to minimize sexuality in Hollywood films.